137: No Such Thing As Churchill's Secret Parrot

 And let's just say, the afternoon I spent researching Wallace and Fetuna was pretty slow.
 Did you find the Mount Puke thing?
 I think I did.

-Yeah.
-You must have done the other one.
+You must have done the other thing.
+There's not much else.

 Is it even a volcano?
 Because that might make sense.